 Towson has an active Prelaw Society, an SGA-affiliated student organization that explores issues related to the theory, study and practice of law.
 Past meetings of the Prelaw Society have included discussion of LSAT preparation strategies and contemporary legal issues, as well as visits to the United States Supreme Court.
 The group regularly hosts presentations by law school admissions directors, lawyers and judges.
 For more information about joining the Prelaw Society, email Dr. Fruchtman at jfruchtman AT_TOWSON.

-The Towson University Prelaw Journal is a journal of commentary and opinion, written and edited by students.
-Students from all disciplines are invited and encouraged to submit work.
-The journal is distributed online twice a year, in the fall and spring.
+The Towson University Prelaw Blog, http://wp.towson.edu/prelawsociety/ , posts essays of commentary and opinion, written and edited by students.
+Students from all disciplines are invited and encouraged to write for the blog.

-For qualified students, Towson University offers the opportunity to apply to the early admission program at the University of Baltimore School of Law.
+Qualified students may apply to the dual-degree program between the University and the University of Baltimore School of Law, http://law.ubalt.edu/.
 Admission is not automatic but contingent upon acceptance by the University of Baltimore Law School, including review of Law School Admission Test (LSAT) scores.
 Transfer to the UB law program can only take place at the end of a spring term.
 To qualify for entrance to the dual-degree program, students must fulfill the first three of the standards listed below.
 To qualify for graduation from Towson University, students must also fulfill the fourth standard.

 Subsequent completion of all requirements at the University of Baltimore Law School is necessary in order to earn the J.D. degree from the University of Baltimore.
 Students interested in this program should contact the TU prelaw adviser, Dr. Jack Fruchtman in the Department of Political Science.